hyprwm/hyprland-wiki/pages/Useful Utilities/App-Clients.md

 Some users have also reported [installing spotifywm](https://github.com/amurzeau/spotifywm) has resolved the issue.
 The original repository by [`dasJ`](https://github.com/dasJ/spotifywm) is no longer working because of some changes made in the newer
-Spotify version , and until the pull request gets merged, [`amurzeau`](https://github.com/amurzeau/spotifywm)'s fork does the job.
+Spotify version, and until the pull request gets merged, [`amurzeau's fork`](https://github.com/amurzeau/spotifywm) does the job.

 After following the installation paragraph on the README, start Spotify with:
 ```bash